jechocarlos/entitlements-service/README.md

 ### Dockerized Setup

+1.  **Ensure your `.env` file is configured:**
+    Make sure the `.env` file in the root of your project has the correct `DATABASE_URL` pointing to your **remote PostgreSQL instance**.
+The `docker-compose.yml` is set up to pass this environment variable to the application container.

-1.  **Build and run the containers:**
+2.  **Build and run the application container:**
     ```bash
     docker-compose up --build
     ```
-    This will start the FastAPI application and a PostgreSQL database.
-The application will be available at `http://localhost:8000`.
-    The database tables will be created on startup as defined in `app/main.py`.
+    This will start the FastAPI application.
+It will connect to the remote PostgreSQL database specified in your `.env` file.
+The database tables will be created on startup if they don't exist, as defined in `app/main.py`.

 ## API Endpoints